 . . . .

-So, in particular, went is wrong with the AZ supreme court denial in Bendt?
+So, in particular, what is wrong with the AZ supreme court denial in Bendt?
 A lot!

 An amicus brief is submitted, and subject to approval by the Court and the parties, to advise the Justices in better understanding the conditions and factors relevant its opinion that it may not be aware of.
 The following is a summary of arguments presented in my amicus brief[vi] seeking the Court to review the petition in the name of justice for the homeowner, Bendt, and for all other citizens living n Arizona HOAs.